Brighton Police Department reacts to Krauseneck’s guilty verdict

 Following Monday’s guilty verdict, Brighton Police Chief David Catholdi said the case grew stale for many years, but things took a turn in 2015.
-With mew people on the investigative team, they were able to take a fresh look at evidence.
+With new people on the investigative team, they were able to take a fresh look at the evidence.

 Catholdi said in all the years of working on the case, the department believed James was guilty the whole time.